Chaenopsis schmitti

-The yellow-mouth pikeblenny (Chaenopsis schmitti) is a species of chaenopsid blenny found in coral reefs in the eastern central Pacific ocean.
+Chaenopsis schmitti, the yellow-mouth pikeblenny, is a species of chaenopsid blenny found in coral reefs in the eastern central Pacific ocean.
 It can reach a maximum length of 8 cm TL.
 The specific name honours the carcinologist Waldo L. Schmitt (1887-1977) who was Curator of the Division of Marine Invertebrates in the US National Museum and who was responsible for the collection of the two types.